rwxrob/skilstak/docs/boost/code.md

-# CODE
+# Learn to code

-Learn to code in Python, JavaScript, and Go.
+We will learn Python, JavaScript, and Go at the same time.

 *Content will be added as it becomes available.*